DavidPVaz/space-neon-refactored/README.md

 - [ ] Refine the values of the enemies and power-up spawn logic

 #### **To play the game**:
-- Clone the project and run ant with the build.xml to create the jar, or just download the release.
+-  Download the release, and execute the jar on command line (java -jar).

 ## **Credits**: